 The COG's fiscal year begins July 1 and ends June 30.
-Current information about services and projects can be found at the website www.mwvcog.org ration in the Mid 1957 with the establish f the Mid-Willamette Valley ion created to ing services to and Polk Countie itan School Dist 24CJ.
-In 1959, a 200-person ins Conference for tental Cooperation indations that led the establish of the Compact of Voluntary ental eration.
-It included ntatives from the State of Oregon.
-The ict led to the ishment of the ration Council, This cil and the Midtte Planning C d in 1967 under the Charter and Agreement of the Mid-Willamette Valley urban growth.....l would hope that we may see the Oregon concept spread-and quickly-to the other states in our Union."
+Current information about services and projects can be found at the website www.mwvcog.org urban growth......I would hope that we may see the Oregon concept spread-and quickly-to the other states in our Union."